Most of us have had that sinking feeling when we accidentally send an email either to the wrong person, or that is full of errors.

 However, gone are the days when we have to suffer from the shame of calling up the recipient and asking them to delete the message.
-Many secure email services nowadays have a recall feature meaning there is a way you can try to get that email back without anyone seeing it.
-You can finally unsend an email in Outlook after your accidental send.
+Many email and file sharing services nowadays have a recall feature meaning there is a way you can try to get that email back without anyone seeing it.

 So how do you recall an email in Outlook?

-If you use Outlook 2010 or 2013 to manage your email, then follow this simple how-to guide to work out how to retract those email messages and pull them back from the brink.
+If you use Outlook 2010 or 2013 to manage your email, then follow this simple how-to guide to work out how to pull those emails back from the brink.